Ibrainscn/machineLearningCommonUsedCode/README.md

 [Open Machine Learning Course mlcourse.ai: Topic 9.
 Part 2.
 Time series analysis in Python: Predicting the future with Facebook Prophet](https://mlcourse.ai/articles/topic9-part2-prophet/)

 [Prophet: Automatic Forecasting Procedure](https://github.com/facebook/prophet): Modeling with Facebook Prophet forecasting package.
 Prophet is a procedure for forecasting time series data based on an additive model where non-linear trends are fit with yearly, weekly, and daily seasonality, plus holiday effects.
 It works best with time series that have strong seasonal effects and several seasons of historical data.
 Prophet is robust to missing data and shifts in the trend, and typically handles outliers well.

+### How to Convert a Time Series to a Supervised Learning Problem in Python
+[Time Series vs Supervised Learning:](https://machinelearningmastery.com/convert-time-series-supervised-learning-problem-python/) Before machine learning can be used, time series forecasting problems must be re-framed as supervised learning problems.
+From a sequence to pairs of input and output sequences.

 ### Granger causality
 Granger causality test is used to determine if one time series will be useful to forecast another.